Frequently Asked Questions

 2. If you need to move the camera, move it VERY slowly

-3. Get quite close to the subject if you can to improve audio.
+3. Get closer to the subject if you can; it will improve the quality of the audio.

 How to Submit Your Photo